 Pros and Cons of the Coaching Leadership Style

-With transactional leadership, a team member is often regarded as an instrument that will achieve results.
+With transactional leadership (democratic leadership), a team member is often regarded as an instrument that will achieve results.
 It can be cold and transactional, with most work conversations focused only on work and not the person.
-It is not unusual to find team members describe transactional leaders as task-oriented, results-oriented, and sometimes, give unreasonable deadlines to achieve the goal.
+It is not unusual to find team members describe a transactional leader or a democratic leader as task-oriented and results-oriented.

 Listen to our podcast interview with Chan Earn Meng, HR director as he shares about the balance between tasks and people.